The digital enablement programme supports new and innovative ways people can access health care through digital means.

 DHBs and other primary and community providers have been given the opportunity to apply for funding to build and support their innovative digital services and technology.

-Proposals have been considered, funding allocated, and projects have now begun.
+Providers were invited to submit proposals for funding for planned care initiatives.
+Funding has now been allocated, and projects have begun.
 Each DHB has a timeframe for reporting progress on their projects.
 The Ministry will work closely with DHBs to provide support, and progress and learnings will be shared across the sector.
-A list of projects is below.

 Telehealth monitoring for heart failure patients